jytug/jytug.github.io/posts/2017-09-06-interpreter-p1.markdown

 ---
-title: An interpreter for a trivial imperative language in Haskell, part 1
+title: An interpreter for a trivial imperative language, part 1 (semantics)
 ---

 ## Preliminaries